hellofiveaday/five-a-day-frontend/README.md

 - `node_modules/` folder (too big; everyone regenerates it with `npm install`)
 - Temporary files or editor settings
-- Secrets or passwords (you'd store those separately)
+- Secrets or passwords (you'd store those separately in a .env file)

-This is controlled by a file called `.gitignore` which lists what to skip.
+This is controlled by a file called `.gitignore` which lists what to skip and not show, this is very important.

 ---